Tristan Harris

 Tristan Harris (/trɪs'tɑːn/; born 1983/1984) is an American technology ethicist.
-He is the executive director and co-founder of the Center for Humane Technology.
+He is the co-founder of the Center for Humane Technology.

 Harris has appeared in the Netflix documentary The Social Dilemma.
 The film features Harris and other former tech employees explaining how the design of social media platforms nurtures addiction to maximize profit and manipulates people's views, emotions, and behavior.
 The film also examines social media's effect on mental health, particularly of adolescents.

 Early life and education

 Harris was raised in the San Francisco Bay Area.
+He has described his childhood curiosity, including early interests in magic and illusion, as formative in developing an awareness of how easily human perception can be shaped.

 He studied computer science at Stanford University while interning at Apple Inc. He then pursued a master's degree at Stanford with a focus on human-computer Interaction, where he took a class from B. J. Fogg, who runs the Persuasive Technology Lab, before dropping out.
+During his time at Stanford he participated in the Mayfield Fellows Program, which exposed him to successful alumni and future tech leaders.
 At Stanford, Harris was classmates with one of Instagram's founders, Kevin Systrom and helped create a demo app with its other founder, Mike Krieger.

+According to his own recounting on the podcast The Diary of a CEO, that early exposure to both technical training and the entrepreneurial mindset helped shape his beliefs about technology's potential to influence and eventually control people’s attention and behavior.

+These experiences eventually informed his decision to leave the building of attention-hijacking products behind and instead strive to redesign technology to respect human attention and well-being.